 Is it any good?

 Fog of a different sort seems to have muddled the shapeless script, co-written by director John Carpenter.
-Though The Fog has a few bona fide jump-out-of-your-seat moments, it's also got ridiculous and logic-defying details viewers of any age should see right through.
-Sometimes the living dead materialize wherever the fog seeps in, sometimes a locked door or window stops them, and more silly things that most kids will pick up on.
+Though The Fog has a few bona fide jump-out-of-your-seat moments, it also has ridiculous and logic-defying details that viewers of any age should see right through.
+Sometimes the living dead materialize wherever the fog seeps in, sometimes a locked door or window stops them, and there are more silly things that most kids will pick up on.

 Talk to your kids about ...

-Families can talk about horror-movie violence.
-Unlike many horror movies, the most graphic moments of killing are edited out and left to the viewer's imagination.
-Is it scarier to leave out the gory moments, or is it scarier to graphically show someone being killed?
+Families can talk about horror movie violence.
+Unlike in many horror movies, the most graphic moments of killing are edited out and left to the viewer's imagination.
+Is it scarier to leave out the gory moments, or is it scarier if the movie graphically shows someone being killed?

 How was the element of surprise used to create moments of suspense?